Nicky Astria: Early life and career

-Dewi was born on October 18, 1967, in Bandung to Tatang Kosasih Wirahadimaja, a schoolteacher, and Andrina Heryati, a traditional musician; she was the couple's only daughter and fourth of five children.
-Dewi was known as a tomboy in her youth and is of Sundanese descent.
+Astria was born on 18 October 1967, in Bandung to Tatang Kosasih Wirahadimaja, a schoolteacher, and Andrina Heryati, a traditional musician; she was the couple's only daughter and fourth of five children.
+Astria was known as a tomboy in her youth and is of Sundanese–Chinese–Italian–German–Dutch descent.
 In 1972, her father was sent to head the Indonesian school at the Indonesian embassy in Kuala Lumpur, Malaysia.
-Dewi, although of the age to begin kindergarten, was enrolled in the first grade.
+Astria, although of the age to begin kindergarten, was enrolled in the first grade.
 She reportedly had trouble initially, as her family spoke Sundanese at home, and thus she had difficulty understanding the Indonesian-language lessons.

-Dewi sang in public for the first time at Independence Day ceremonies on 17 August 1975.
+Astria sang in public for the first time at Independence Day ceremonies on 17 August 1975.
 When this was received well, she began singing at different formal occasions, by request of her father.
-The family returned to Bandung in 1975, and Dewi enrolled at Halimun Public Elementary School.
+The family returned to Bandung in 1975, and Astria enrolled at Halimun Public Elementary School.
 She continued to perform and receive vocal coaching, and by the end of elementary school had already competed in the Children's Pop Singing Festival (Festival Penyanyi Pop Anak-Anak).
-While still at State Junior High School 13 – where she was caught several times skipping school and not paying her school fees – Dewi competed in the Teenage Pop Singing Festival (Festival Penyanyi Pop Tingkat Remaja).
+While still at State Junior High School 13 – where she was caught several times skipping school and not paying her school fees – Astria competed in the Teenage Pop Singing Festival (Festival Penyanyi Pop Tingkat Remaja).
 Although she intended to be a singer, her father wanted her to find another occupation.

 In 1981, Wirahadimaja died.
-On his deathbed, he gave Dewi his blessings for her to become a singer; she had just received her first honorarium for performing, Rp.
+On his deathbed, he gave Astria his blessings for her to become a singer; she had just received her first honorarium for performing, Rp.
 25,000 for performing Ahmad Albar's "Balada Sejuta Wajah" ("Ballad of A Million Faces").
-Her father's death left her family financially destitute, which led to Dewi moving to her grandmother's house.
+Her father's death left her family financially destitute, which led to Astria moving to her grandmother's house.
 She gave her first rock performance with the Ronners at the Rally Rock Jakarta-Bandung in Jakarta.